stephbuon/hansardr/README.md

 ## Contents

-`hansardr` data is subsetted by decade.
+The Hansard corpus is subsetted by decade.
 Each decade has four types of data, labeled: "hansard," "debate_metadata," "speaker_metadata," and "file_metadata."
 In the following table, "YYYY" stands in for any given decade.

 | Label  | Description | Key |
 | ------------- | ------------- | ------------- |